handmadecode/quill/README.md

 In addition to the standard source task properties, the `scent` task's behaviour can be configured through the following properties:

 * `toolVersion` - a string specifying the version of Scent to use.
-Default is version "2.3".
+Default is version "2.4".

 * `sourceEncoding` - a string specifying the encoding of the Java files, e.g. "UTF-8".
 If this property isn't specified the platform's default encoding will be used.

+* `languageLevel` - the numeric value of the Java language level to parse the sources with, e.g. 17.
+The default is the default language level of the Scent version used.

+* `enableLanguagePreviews` - if true, language feature previews will be enabled for the specified language level.
+The default is false.
+For example, records were added as a feature preview in Java 14 and as  standard feature in Java 16.
+Setting `languageLevel` to 15 would cause the parser to reject sources with record classes unless `enableLanguagePreviews` is set to true.

 * `reports` - a nested property holding the reports created by the task, see below.